 B. Behavioral signs

-Dogs with overgrown nails may display certain behavioral changes.
+Dogs with overgrown nails may display certain behavioural changes.
 They may exhibit reluctance or hesitation when walking, running, or jumping.
-You may notice them favoring certain paws or showing signs of discomfort during activities that involve their feet.
+You may notice them favouring certain paws or showing signs of discomfort during activities that involve their feet.
 Excessive licking or biting at the paws can also indicate nail discomfort.
 Additionally, dogs with overgrown nails may have an altered gait or abnormal posture as they try to compensate for the discomfort caused by their long nails.

 C. Health implications of neglecting nail care

 Neglecting nail care can have serious health implications for dogs.
 Overgrown nails can lead to painful conditions such as ingrown nails, nail bed infections, and even skeletal issues.
 The unbalanced distribution of weight due to long nails can cause joint strain and muscle imbalances.
 Furthermore, when nails are left untrimmed, they are more prone to breakage or splitting, which can lead to bleeding and open wounds.

 Proper nail trimming requires the right tools and techniques to ensure a safe and effective process.
 Some of the key aspects that must be considered are:

 - Nail clippers: Choose clippers specifically designed for dogs, such as guillotine-style clippers or scissor-style clippers with a straight or curved blade.
 Avoid using human nail clippers as they may crush or splinter the nail.

 - Grinder or file: A nail grinder or file can be used to smooth and shape the nails after trimming, providing a polished finish.

 - Styptic powder or cornstarch: These products help stop bleeding in case of accidental nail cuts.
 They act as a coagulant and should be kept on hand during the trimming process.